mld2443/change/README.md

 $$\frac{1+x+...+x^{49}}{1-x^{50}}\frac{1+x^5+...+x^{45}}{1-x^{50}}\frac{1+x^{10}+...+x^{40}}{1-x^{50}}\frac{1+x^{25}}{1-x^{50}}$$

 That exponent is the [least common multiple](https://en.wikipedia.org/wiki/Least_common_multiple) of all the different denominations.
 The bigger the LCM and the more denominations you have, the bigger the finite polynomial is.
 In fact, it can be said that the size of the finite polynomial is directly dependant on the number of denominations and how many unique factors they all share.
-The worst case is when all the denominations of a hypothetical currency are coprime to each other.
+The worst case scenario would be when all the denominations of a hypothetical currency are coprime to each other.

 ### The GCD
 In the case of the Canadian and United States dollars, without their pennies, there would be no way to give exact change for amounts between 5 cent totals.
 However this is not true for the Euro, where with its mighty 2 cent and 5 cent coins there's only two denominations that cannot be achieved without its penny, €0.01 and €0.03.

 This idea can be captured by finding the [greatest common divisor](https://en.wikipedia.org/wiki/Greatest_common_divisor) of all the denominations greater than $1$.
 If the GCD is still $1$ then there may be only a few gaps, however the GCD being greater than one leads to two major consequences.
-First, that's what gave the USD its 5 cent steps, where the counts can only differ between the $0.05 boundaries.
+First, that's what gave the USD its 5 cent steps in the table at the start of this article, where the counts can only differ between the $0.05 boundaries.
 The second follows from the first, and it is that this pattern can be exploited to reduce the size of the finite polynomial, making the multiplications faster.

-I find this last fact somewhat amusing considering that this is a speedup employed earlier to make the math easier to do by hand.
-In similar situations usually it is a complication to employ such tricks as computers can often be faster than such optimizations through sheer brute force.
+I find this last fact somewhat amusing considering that this is the same speedup employed earlier to make the math easier to do by hand.
+Typically it is often a complication to employ such tricks as computers can often be faster than such optimizations through sheer brute force.

-This is unfortunately not one of those times.
-To give a taste of some numbers, when constructing the finite polynomial for the USD, our polynomial can be contracted down to a manageable ~16,000 coefficients.
+This is unfortunately not one of those times, it is absolutely necessary.
+To give a taste of some numbers, when constructing the finite polynomial for every coin and bill of the USD, our polynomial can be contracted down to a manageable ~16,000 coefficients.
 The Euro, however, which cannot be contracted since its GCD is 1 cent, has more than 1.4 million coefficients in its finite polynomial.

-## Why would you think to do this in order to solve this problem?
+## Why would you think to use these infinite polynomials in order to solve a counting problem?
-The Mathologer video credits Graham, Knuth, and Patashnik's [*Concrete Mathematics*](https://en.wikipedia.org/wiki/Concrete_Mathematics) for inspiring the use of generating functions and indeed chapter 7.1 is all about this *exact* application for generating functions.
+The Mathologer video credits Graham, Knuth, and Patashnik's [*Concrete Mathematics*](https://en.wikipedia.org/wiki/Concrete_Mathematics) for inspiring the use of generating functions and indeed section 7.1 is all about this *exact* application for generating functions.
 While all of those authors are accomplished mathematicians, the preface of the book explains the provenance for its material reaching even further back in time.

 Even the aforementioned 3Blue1Brown video admits difficulty finding a way to motivate how someone might discover generating functions on their own.
-Personally, I think the spark of inspiration lies in the doing: in order to even have a chance to make connections one must first know of something to connect.
-Though I had seen that 3B1B video before, undertaking this solution truly galvanized them for me.
+Personally, I think the spark of inspiration lies in the doing: in order to even have a chance to make this sort of spontaneous connection one must first be familiar with the concepts to connect.
+Someone very practiced in polynomial multiplication had to be asked a combinatorics counting question at one point and notice that the solution when worked out by hand *felt* eerily similar.

 ## The code
 With all those changes above, we arrive at more or less the final version I use in my solution

 ```cpp
 uint64_t analyticWaysToGiveChange(uint64_t amount) const {
     if (!m_hasUnitValue && amount % m_gcd != 0ul)